 This strategic initiative supports Swedish healthcare organizations to develop AI solutions.
 The goal is to offer more information-driven, personalized and scalable healthcare.
 It takes place in a close partnership between public, private and academic healthcare parties.

-Artificial intelligence has the potential to play a key role in the transformation of the healthcare systems and to enable patients to be more actively involved in their healthcare processes.
+Artificial intelligence can play a key role in the transformation of healthcare systems and enable patients to be more actively involved in their healthcare together with their healthcare professionals.

 - To investigate how privacy-preserving AI and data-driven insights can support current healthcare practices

-- To evaluate ethical and legal implications and pathways to the successful implementation of AI in healthcare
+- To evaluate ethical and legal implications, and find pathways to successful implementation

 How can partners engage in Information-driven healthcare?

-- Order the handbook for information-driven healthcare to learn how to work with data-driven healthcare in your organization
+Read our handbook to learn how to work with data-driven healthcare in your organization:

-- Join existing Testbed initiatives such as Edge Lab
+Join our existing testbed initiatives such as the Edge Learning Lab

-- Join the Region Reference Group, where you can follow the results from our projects and share experiences from your own projects in order to exchange valuable insights.
+We also have a network that is open for AI strategists in all the 21 public healthcare regions: the Region Reference Group for Information-Driven Healthcare (Regionreferensgruppen för Informationsdriven Vård).
+There you can follow the results from our projects and share experiences from your own projects and exchange valuable insights.